julianeugarten/julianeugarten/publications.md

 ### Peer-reviewed conference presentations

-- forthcoming: *What Do We Talk About When We Talk About Topic?* (2022) Joris J. van Zundert, Marijn Koolen, Julia Neugarten, Peter Boot, Willem van Hage and Ole Mussmann Presentation at the conference [Computational Humanities Research](https://2022.computational-humanities-research.org/programme/).
+- *What Do We Talk About When We Talk About Topic?* (2022) Joris J. van Zundert, Marijn Koolen, Julia Neugarten, Peter Boot, Willem van Hage and Ole Mussmann [Short paper](https://ceur-ws.org/Vol-3290/short_paper5533.pdf) at the conference [Computational Humanities Research](https://2022.computational-humanities-research.org/programme/), published in the [Proceedings of the Computational Humanities Research Conference 2022](https://ceur-ws.org/Vol-3290/).

 - *What can Online Book Reviews Reveal about Readers and Platforms?* (2022)
 Koolen, M., Fialho, O., Neugarten, J., van Zundert, J., van Hage, W., Mussmann, O., Boot, P.